Korbrent/MarryMeBox/README.md

 While one theoretically could skip the usage of gears and directly link the servo motor to the swivel arm, I found that this left very little room for the internal components to sit comfortably.

+The font used for the text is "Fiolex Girls" and was found [here](https://www.dafont.com/fiolex-girls.font).

 ## Electronic Components
 For the project, I used a 1.33" OLED display, an SG90 servo motor, two ttp223 touch sensors, and a female USB-C port.
 The controlling unit is an Arduino Nano Every.